 For chocolate to qualify as artisan, it needs to pass some ‘tests’.

 At Bantu Chocolate, we’re proud makers of flavorful artisan chocolate bars.
-We’re tree to bar chocolate makers.
+Actually, we’re tree to bar chocolate makers.

 Handmade artisan chocolates are better than mass-produced industrial chocolates in several ways.
 These include a variety of unique flavours, health benefits, and social responsibility benefits.
 They make up the reasons you should prefer craft chocolate.